ciscoheat/mithril-hx/README.md

     // The interface implementation.
     // It will automatically return "this" unless you specify otherwise. public function controller() : Todo {
+        // Called only once in the Component lifecycle, before rendering.
+        // Do controller things here, managing child views for example.
     }
 }
 ```